 Line a small tin with wax paper.
 I used my usual small brownie tin, which is about 25cm long by 7.5cm wide by 4.5cm deep.
 For a normal sized pan, use double the above ingredients.

 In a food processor, grind the almonds to a flour.
 That’s about 30 seconds in the Breville Kitchen Wizz Pro.

 Then add the chocolate and dates and vanilla powder, and blitz until a moist, finely chocolate chipped, crumble forms.
 Another 30 to 60 seconds of blitzing.
 Press this into the lined tin.

-Put the filling ingredients, including the date soaking water and excluding the melted cacao butter, into a high speed blender like a Vitamix.
+Put the filling ingredients, including the date soaking water and extra water but excluding the melted cacao butter, into a high speed blender like a Vitamix.
 Blend for a minute or two.
-It should be silky smooth.
+It should be silky smooth, but if it’s too thick for the blender to easy blend, add a bit more water.
 Then pour in the melted cacao butter and blend until well combined.